 Value

-an object of class paar with two elements:
+An object of class paar (list) with:

 - depurated_data